 This will provide a consistent supply of quality-controlled feedstock.
-These feedstocks are then used for the production of low-carbon gas that can be used in a peaking plant on site or compressed for storage and/or further distribution.
+These feedstocks are then used for the production of low-carbon gas that can be used to generate electricity on site or compressed for storage and/or further distribution.

 Green Energy Production

-Once produced and compressed, the gas that was created can be transported to strategic sites and power peaking plants.
+Fuel derived from the PGP process will be transported to strategic sites and use to power on site facilities and business under a PPA agreement.
 This will reduce or even eradicate our reliance on grid natural gas connections.

-Peaking units can also be located on larger sites with large, existing industrial power demands.
+PWGP generation units can be located on larger sites catering for existing industrial power demands.
 When combined with battery energy technology they will be able to store up cheap green power.
 That allows those energy-intensive companies to secure a supply of greener electricity.

-Building the peaking plant ecosystem to drive toward a low carbon future
+Developing the infrastructure to drive toward a low carbon future

-Our initial focus is on using existing natural gas peaking power plant technology.
+Our focus is on synthetic fuel production, through our unique phased approach with 2 distinct asset developments we are able to produce a high purity of hybrid LPG from plastic.
 This already has incredible environmental savings.
 Especially when compared to high demand alternatives such as coal and oil.

 Many technologies need elements of the peaking plant’s infrastructure to operate.
 This creates huge advantages for all companies involved in strategic co-location planning.

 Working with technology partners, we are focussed on developing projects that are mutually beneficial.
 These collaborations will improve the net environmental impact of each project.